petersopko/task-manager/README.md

    ```

 2. For development, you can use the example values as-is, but for production, update the `STRAPI_URL` to point to your production Strapi instance.

+> **Note**: The Nuxt frontend includes fallback values for all required environment variables, so it will start without a `.env` file.
+By default, it will connect to a Strapi instance running at http://localhost:1337.

 The following environment variables are used by the Nuxt frontend: